 If these assessments do not show adequate progress is being made the support plan and planned outcomes will be reviewed and adjusted.

-Interventions are monitored termly and the use of them is reviewed to ensure their effectiveness.
+Interventions are monitored termly and the use of then is reviewed to ensure their effectiveness.
 This is done by tracking start and end data for both academic achievement and social, emotional development.
-If a pupil is making progress staff have a discussion about if the pupil requires some further support or whether the intervention is no longer required.
+If a pupil is making progress staff have a discussion about the next steps for the pupil or whether the intervention is no longer required.
 If the intervention does not show impact on pupil progress then staff will discuss what could be done differently to support the pupil.

 ‘Special educational provision is underpinned by high quality teaching and is compromised by anything less’ (SEND CoP, 2014)